We now accept stuff that comes with macOS as long as it uses

-Our policy is that formulae in the core tap (homebrew/core) must be open-source with an OSI-approved license and either built from source or produce cross-platform binaries (e.g. Java).
-Binary-only formulae should go to Homebrew Cask.
+Our policy is that formulae in the core tap (homebrew/core) must be open-source with an OSI-approved license and either built from source or produce cross-platform binaries (e.g. Java, Mono).
+Binary-only formulae should go to homebrew/cask.

 Formulae in the core repository must have a stable version tagged by the upstream project.
 Tarballs are preferred to Git checkouts, and tarballs should include the version in the filename whenever possible.